lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The padding bits that are added MUST be less that the L2 Word size.

-An All-1 SCHC Fragment Payload MUST be at least the size of an L2 Word.
+The optional MIC concatenated with the All-1 SCHC Fragment Payload MUST be at least the size of an L2 Word.
 The rationale is that, even in the presence of padding, the All-1 SCHC Fragment needs to be distinguishable from the SCHC Sender-Abort (see {{SenderAbort}}).
+If the MIC is absent, or if it is present but its size is less than an L2 Word, this requirement places a constraint on the size of the Payload.
-This may entail saving an L2 Word from the payload of the previous SCHC Fragment to make the payload of this All-1 SCHC Fragment big enough.
+Meeting this constraint may entail saving an L2 Word from the payload of the previous SCHC Fragment to make the payload of this All-1 SCHC Fragment big enough.

 ### SCHC ACK format {#ACK}